jamesjnadeau/addisoncountyfielddays/content/exhibits/4H_Dairy.md

 A﻿LL CLASSES ARE ON AGE OF YOUTH AS OF January 1st of the current year.

-* Novice Class Division A: Member 8 years of age (as of January 1, 2024) who has never shown before.
+* Novice Class Division A: Member 8 years of age (as of January 1, {year}) who has never shown before.
-* Novice Class Division B: Member 9-11 years of age (as of January 1, 2024) and under who have not shown an animal before.
+* Novice Class Division B: Member 9-11 years of age (as of January 1, {year}) and under who have not shown an animal before.
 NOTE: Superintendents reserve the right to divide classes according to size.
-* Junior Division : 11 years of age and under as of January 1, 2024
+* Junior Division : 11 years of age and under as of January 1, {year}
   Junior Champion Showman-All First Place showmen compete from Junior Division Showmanship classes.
-* Intermediate Division: 12 to 14 years of age as of Jan 1, 2024.
+* Intermediate Division: 12 to 14 years of age as of Jan 1, {year}.
 * Intermediate Champion Showman & All First Place Winners from Intermediate classes.
-* Senior Division: Age 15 to 18 years as of January 1, 2024.
+* Senior Division: Age 15 to 18 years as of January 1, {year}.
 * Senior Champion Showman--All First Place winners from Senior Showmanship division classes.
 (In the event that the First Place winner in this class is a previous winner, then the first eligible winner will compete}.